TheB3Rt0z/schrimp/README.md

 **TODOS**

-- **server configuration** &#10140; better rappresentation of access details, see php-documentation
+- **phpinfo server configuration** &#10140; better rappresentation of access details, see php-documentation
+- **plugins libraries** &#10140; find a way to incapsulate needed translations (static array of translations? default if only one level..) and controls (?) in backend

 ***

-Class DOCUMENTATION (Tue, 12 Mar 2013 12:19:30 +0000)
+Class DOCUMENTATION (Wed, 20 Mar 2013 13:33:34 +0000)
 -----------------------------------------------------

 **CLASS CONFIGURATION CONSTANTS:**